tinacms/tina-self-hosted-demo/README.md

 ```
 The value for `NEXT_PUBLIC_TINA_CLIENT_ID` can be found in the Tina Cloud dashboard on the "Overview" page for your project.

-In your tina configuration, first remove or comment out the `authProvider` property.
+In your Tina configuration, first remove or comment out the `authProvider` property.

 Then, confirm that the following property is set in the Tina config: